Lessercomputer/Nursery/README.md

 **Nursery** is a persistent object framework (object-oriented database) for Cocoa.

 ## Overview
-It is written in Objective-C.
+* Written in Objective-C.
-It is implemented ONLY with the Foundation framework of Cocoa.
+* Implemented ONLY with the Foundation framework of Cocoa and Core Foundation framework(for creating sockets).
-It has ACID characteristics.
+* ACID characteristics.
+* Lazy loading.
+* Garbage Collection and Compaction.
-It supports simultaneous use from multiple processes
+* Simultaneous use from multiple processes.
-It is **not** ORM(Object-relational mapping).
+* Not ORM(Object-relational mapping).

 ### List of persistable objects